-Goo od practice I 1 2 3 4a Restoration of the areas 2 affected by site installations. further use written and/ In addition, de-compacting of the soil and landscaping to match the surroundings Same, but adding plantations and ornamental elements integrated into the resulting or pre-existing environment. implementation rate 95 98 97 66 48 56 21 35 29 13 16 15 4b Limitation of the access areas.
-2 graphic planning of access Same, but includes physical signs to mark out these areas "in situ".
+Goo od practice I 1 2 3 4a Restoration of the areas affected by site installations.
+2 Cleaning and removal of elements foreign to the environment, or with no further use, written and/ or graphic planning of the proceedings.
+In addition, de-compacting of the soil and landscaping to match the surroundings Same, but adding plantations and ornamental elements integrated into the resulting or pre-existing environment. implementation rate 95 98 97 66 48 56 21 35 29 13 16 15 4b Limitation of the access areas.
+2 There is a written and/or graphic planning of access roads that is respected throughout the site.
+Same, but includes physical signs to mark out these areas "in situ".
 Same, but limiting access roads to those already in existence. implementation rate 97 94 95 26 19 22 49 49 49 26 32 29 4c Limitation of occupied areas.
-1 documentation of the areas The same, but including a physical delimitation or signposting of said areas.
-In addition, these areas are limited to the area occupied by the worksite. implementation rate 96 99 97 22 23 23 41 38 39 38 38 38 4d Prevention of accidental discharges 2 Physical barriers and/or dissuasive signposting in area of storage tanks containing dangerous substances or hazardous wastes or substances aging to prevent access are tanks cont Additional protection in access areas of storage tanks containing dangerous substances or hazardous wastes Additional platforms or protected areas for handling or maintenance operations which must take place on the site or centre. implementation rate 98 93 95 51 34 40 49 49 49 0 18 11 4e Adequate planning of the construction of access roads.
-2 Use of exi sting roads or tracks. definitive u access roa Both previous options.
-90 90 90 56 65 63 22 4 9 22 31 29
+1 There is written/graphic documentation of the areas that may be occupied by machinery and personnel.
+The same, but including a physical delimitation or signposting of said areas.
+In addition, these areas are limited to the area occupied by the worksite. implementation rate 96 99 97 22 23 23 41 38 39 38 38 38 4d Prevention of accidental discharges 2 Physical barriers and/or dissuasive signposting in area of storage tanks containing dangerous substances or hazardous wastes or substances, aiming to prevent unwanted access and avoid collisions Additiona access are tanks con substance wastes l protection eas of stora taining dan s or hazard in ge gerous ious Additional platforms or protected areas for handling or maintenance operations which must take place on the site or centre. implementation rate 98 93 95 51 34 40 49 49 49 0 18 11 4e Adequate planning of the construction of access roads.
+2 Use of existing roads or tracks.
+Search for definitive use of the temporary access roads.
+Both previous options. implementation rate 90 90 90 56 65 63 22 4 9 22 31 29